 - 'Was tun Zoos für den Artenschutz?'
 Write an article using the information on the website of the Berlin Zoo and at least one other German, Austrian or Swiss zoo.

 - Create a comedy sketch retelling Kafka's Die Verwandlung.
 Submit it as a script or a filmed performance.

 - Write a short story about a female monster.

 Open Competition for Groups or Classes (4+ participants)

-The Oxford German Network is grateful to the Association for Language Learning and the Independent Schools' Modern Languages Association for their support of the Oxford German Olympiad and to Oxford University Press, the German Embassy, Blackwell UK Ltd., the German Tourist Office (London), Goethe Institut (London), and Penguin Books for the donation of prizes for the Oxford German Olympiad.
+The Oxford German Network is grateful to the Association for Language Learning, the Independent Schools' Modern Languages Association, Camden House and New Books in German for their support of the Oxford German Olympiad and to Oxford University Press, the German Embassy, the Embassy of Switzerland in the United Kingdom, Blackwell UK Ltd., the German Tourist Office (London), the Goethe Institut (London), the Austrian Cultural Forum (London) and Penguin Books for the donation of prizes for the Oxford German Olympiad.